-- Having a bright white smile -
+- Having a bright white smile

-- Teeth Color Blog, Yellow Teeth Chat -
+- Teeth Color Blog, Yellow Teeth Chat

 - Improving the Teeth Color by using Teeth Whitening Treatment

 Human teeth are naturally whitish in color or ivory colored, due to the deposits of minerals that make up the teeth composition.
 Women have teeth that are slightly smaller and whiter than men.
 The outer layer of the tooth is made of enamel, which is the hardest material in the human body.
 The enamel is formed while the tooth is growing inside the gums and when the tooth pops through it is fully formed.
 The enamel doesn’t have nerves or blood vessels and has a limited capacity for repair and regrowth.
-Human saliva is mineral rich, containing calcium, phosphate and fluoride which helps to repair the enamel each day.
+Human saliva is mineral-rich, containing calcium, phosphate, and fluoride which helps to repair the enamel each day.
 A diet high in sugar or acidic foods can lead to quicker wearing away of the enamel.
 Teeth enamel may also wear away with age.

 The color or whiteness of your teeth can be affected by a number of different behaviors that you can control.
 Primarily, proper dental hygiene is extremely important.
 In addition to brushing at least twice per day and flossing regularly, everyone should have their teeth professionally cleaned twice a year.
 Buildups of plaque under and around the gum line will cause permanent damage to your teeth that whitening procedures won’t fix.
 Tooth decay will cause the inside of the tooth to decay and darken the tooth from the inside out.

 Your teeth can be stained by a number of foods and chemicals.
 First and foremost is tobacco.
-Both smoking cigarettes and using chewing tobacco can cause a yellow, brown or black stain to appear on the teeth.
+Both smoking cigarettes and using chewing tobacco can cause a yellow, brown, or black stain to appear on the teeth.
 This builds up slowly over time and will reoccur after whitening if you continue to use tobacco products.
-Other things that are well known to cause staining of the teeth include red wine, soda and brightly colored energy drinks.
+Other things that are well known to cause staining of the teeth include red wine, soda, and brightly colored energy drinks.
 Some medications and dental procedures can leave your teeth in a condition that makes them more susceptible to staining, so you should get advice from your dentist or doctor if you have concerns.

-- Teeth Whitening Procedures Blog:
+Teeth Whitening Question Procedures Blog:

 Teeth whitening is a procedure done at the dentist’s office or at home.
 Imagine a room in your house with brightly painted white walls.
-Over time the walls become less bright and vibrant due to both a gradual yellowing of the paint from age and sunlight as well as a buildup of dust, dirt, fingerprints and other smudges and stains.
+Over time the walls become less bright and vibrant due to both a gradual yellowing of the paint from age and sunlight as well as a buildup of dust, dirt, fingerprints, and other smudges and stains.
 The best way to restore the bright walls would be a combination of treatments – both cleaning all of the stains and buildup as well as rejuvenating the underlying paint.
 A teeth whitening program works the same way.
 Dentists have a color scale with 16 different shades.
 A professional whitening regime will generally whiten the teeth between 2 and 7 shades.
 Most home treatment options will whiten teeth 1-2 shades.

 Before performing a teeth whitening procedure the dentist needs to do a thorough assessment of your teeth and mouth.
-This includes reviewing other medical problems, medications, allergies etc. The dentist should examine the teeth and possibly perform x-rays to look inside the teeth for decay or other problems.
+This includes reviewing other medical problems, medications, allergies, etc. The dentist should examine the teeth and possibly perform x-rays to look inside the teeth for decay or other problems.

 Stains on the enamel can be removed in your dentist’s office with a variety of tools and techniques.
-After a thorough cleaning, the dentist can use a special toothpaste, polishing or micro abrasion to remove any buildup on the outside of the tooth.
+After a thorough cleaning, the dentist can use a special toothpaste, polishing, or micro-abrasion to remove any buildup on the outside of the tooth.

-After the surface stains are removed the dentist will use a bleaching agent to remove stains which have penetrated into the inner layer, or dentin of the tooth.
+After the surface stains are removed the dentist will use a bleaching agent to remove stains that have penetrated into the inner layer, or dentin of the tooth.
 This bleaching agent is usually hydrogen peroxide or carbamide peroxide (a powder which turns into hydrogen peroxide when added to water) on the teeth.
 These bleaching agents penetrate inside the tooth and cause a whitening effect.
 The concentration of the chemicals and the amount of time they should be left in contact with the teeth is determined by the dentist or hygienist.
-Too much bleaching (both in quantity and length of time) can lead to wearing away the enamel, increasing the risk of tooth decay and can make your teeth extremely sensitive.
+Too much bleaching (both in quantity and length of time) can lead to wearing away the enamel, increasing the risk of tooth decay, and can make your teeth extremely sensitive.
 Bleaching is most effective on teeth that are yellowish colored from deep stains, rather than grayish tooth color, which is usually due to decay.

 There are a number of other treatments your dentist might recommend depending on your needs.
 These include bonding and laser bleaching.
 Bonding involves the dentist